cavalcantigor/playground/walking_around/elasticsearch/complete-guide-to-elasticsearch.md

   - E.g. searching for articles with a status of `PUBLISHED`.
   - For full-text searchs, use the `text` data type instead.
 E.g. searching the body of an article.
 - **And more...**

+#### Type coercion

+- Data types are inspected when indexing documents.
+They are validated and some invalid values are rejected.
+E.g.trying to index an object for a `text` field.
+- Sometimes, providing the wrong data type is okay.
+- Understanding the `_source` object:
+  - Contains the values that were supplied at index time, not the values that are *indexed*.
+  - Search queries use indexed values, not `_source`.
+  - `_source` does not reflect how values are indexed.
+    - Keep coercion in mind if you use values from `_source`.
+- Supplying a float point for an `integer` field will truncate it to an integer.
+- Coercion is **not** used for dynamic mapping.
+- Always try to use the correct data type, specially the first time you index a field.
+- Disabling coercion is a matter of preference.
+It's enabled by default.